chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/08bbb4857eb5ff788c6c2b32c7cd918bcc6519b5/code/figures/isolation1.svg)
 > Figure X, Isolation Forest with 25% of contamination.

-a

-Second, there is a quite large number of hyperparameters to work with.
+Second, there is a quite large number of other hyperparameters to work with.
 The Scikit-Learn platform (scikit-learn.org) offers several implemented, documented and tested machine-learning open-source algorithms.
 Its implementation of Isolation Forest has, in time of writing this text, 5 hyperparameters which need to be explicitly chosen and tuned.
 Figure X shows the differences of cluster time series analysis when performed on different hyperparameters.